Jordan Norwood: Pre-draft

 Norwood was invited to the 2009 NFL Scouting Combine where he measured a 38-inch vertical jump (sixth among wide receivers at the combine), ran 6.80 in the 3 cone drill (ninth among wide receivers at the combine), and 4.20 in the 20-yard shuttle (ninth among wide receivers at the combine).

-Cleveland Browns
+Cleveland Browns (first stint)

-After being undrafted in the 2009 NFL Draft, Norwood signed with the Cleveland Browns as an undrafted free agent on May 1, 2009.
+After being undrafted in the 2009 NFL draft, Norwood signed with the Cleveland Browns as an undrafted free agent on May 1, 2009.
 He was waived by the Browns during final roster cuts on September 5, 2009.

 Philadelphia Eagles

 On September 23, 2009, Norwood was signed to the Philadelphia Eagles practice squad.
 He was promoted to the active roster on December 1, 2009.
 He was waived on December 7.
 On December 9, he was re-signed to their practice squad.
 He was re-signed to a three-year contract on January 11, 2010.
 On March 18, Norwood changed his number from 84 to 19 after Hank Baskett was re-signed by the Eagles and took number 84 back.
 Norwood was waived on September 4.